rsyslog/rsyslog/source/rainerscript/global.rst

   re-enqueue messages stems back to some failed operations.
 Note that the maximum permitted queue size is doubled, as this ensures in all cases that re-enqueuing can be completed.
-Note also that the increase of the max size is temporary during shutdown and also does not requiere any more storage.
+Note also that the increase of the max size is temporary during shutdown and also does not require any more storage.
 Except, of course, for re-enqueued message.

   The situation addressed by this setting is unlikely to happen, but it could happen.